YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

     def set(self, value: AnyStr = "") -> None

 Matching `Python set()`_, :code:`Key.set()` wraps :ref:`ydb-set-s-st-fn` to set the local or global variable node represented by the given :code:`Key` object to the value specified by :code:`value`.

+In the event of an error in the underlying :ref:`ydb-set-s-st-fn` call, a :code:`YDBError` exception is raised reflecting the underlying YottaDB error code and message.

 .. code-block:: python